JakobSachs/sunday-ls/README.md

 # A rewrite/clone of GNU ls

-Just a small sunday project, mostly for practice.
+Just a small sunday project 🌄 , mostly for practice.

 # Installation